-- with hot engine parts and igniting.
-Do not spill fuel when filling tank.
-If fuel is spilled, wipe it up and do not start engine until fumes have been eliminated. - 1.d.
+up and do not start engine until fumes have been eliminated.

+1.c.
 Keep all equipment safety guards, covers and devices in position and in good repair.
 Keep hands, hair, clothing and tools away from V-belts, gears, fans and all other moving parts when starting, operating or repairing equipment.

-- 1.e.
+- 1.d.
 In some cases it may be necessary to remove safety guards to perform required maintenance.
 Remove guards only when necessary and replace them when the maintenance requiring their removal is complete.
-Always use the greatest care when working near moving parts. - 1.f.
+Always use the greatest care when working near moving parts. - 1.e.
 Do not put your hands near the engine fan.
-Do not attempt to override the governor or idler by pushing on the throttle control rods while the engine is running. - 1.g.
-To prevent accidentally starting gasoline engines while turning the engine or welding generator during maintenance work, disconnect the spark plug wires, distributor cap or magneto wire as appropriate. - 1.h.
-To avoid scalding, do not remove the radiator pressure cap when the engine is hot. - 1.i.
-Using a generator indoors CAN KILL YOU IN MINUTES. - 1.j.
+Do not attempt to override the governor or idler by pushing on the throttle control rods while the engine is running. - 1.f.
+To prevent accidentally starting gasoline engines while turning the engine or welding generator during maintenance work, disconnect the spark plug wires, distributor cap or magneto wire as appropriate. - 1.g.
+To avoid scalding, do not remove the radiator pressure cap when the engine is hot. - 1.h.
+Using a generator indoors CAN KILL YOU IN MINUTES. - 1.i.
 Generator exhaust contains carbon monoxide.
-This is a poison you cannot see or smell. - 1.k.
-NEVER use inside a home or garage, EVEN IF doors and windows are open. - 1.I.
-Only use OUTSIDE and far away from windows, doors and vents. - 1.m.
+This is a poison you cannot see or smell. - 1.j.
+NEVER use inside a home or garage, EVEN IF doors and windows are open. - 1.k.
+Only use OUTSIDE and far away from windows, doors and vents. - 1.I.
 Avoid other generator hazards.
 READ MANUAL BEFORE USE.